senushidinara/VDrop/README.md

 5.  **THE VOICE RESPONDS (The Audio Stream):** ElevenLabs streams back an MP3 audio file, which is converted into a playable `blob` URL and stored in the `manifestation` state object.
 Simultaneously, `musicService.ts` selects a mood-appropriate score.
 Your vision now has a voice and a soul.

 6.  **THE VISUALS ARE BORN (The Loop):** The component then begins to loop through each of the 10 script lines.
-For each line, it calls `generateImageSequence(scriptLine, settings)` from `geminiService.ts`.
+For each line, it calls `generateImageSequence(scriptLine, settings)` from `services/geminiService.ts`.

 7.  **THE WORLD IS PAINTED (The Image API):** This function calls the powerful `imagen-4.0-generate-001` model, requesting a sequence of high-detail, cinematic images for that specific scene.